 I am not a brandy drinker; therefore, I pushed this drink-memory to the back of my brain, but when it recently resurfaced, I started to wonder whether anyone had developed a Margarita version.
 Well, of course, someone has.
 The version I tried was from Culinary Hill, and even though I was fully prepared to make some changes, I can tell you I loved it instantly.

 The beauty of this beverage is that you can make a batch and it will be fine in the freezer if you just want one drink at a time or plan to serve it at a gathering.
 The slushy quality means it is very cold and will melt just as you need it to on those hot summer days.

 And when it’s melting too fast?
 Just add more slush, and it’s good go to!

-The recipe I am posting is for a full batch, which fills up a one-gallon ice cream tub.
 I made a half batch to go in a smaller container (so it fits in my upstairs freezer for easier access!), and it translated very well.

 - 1 12-oz can limeade concentrate

 - 1 cup orange liqueur

 - In an empty one-gallon ice cream pail (or similar sized container) pour all ingredients and stir to combine.